akshaydake123/IoT-Based-Smart-Classroom/README.md

 # Main Research Objectives

-•	Tracking availability of classrooms and therefore avoiding potential clashes of Lectures #
+•	Tracking availability of classrooms and therefore avoiding potential clashes of Lectures.
+#
-•	Energy Conservation in Classrooms #
+•	Energy Conservation in Classrooms.
+#
-•	Maintaining user comfort in classrooms #
+•	Maintaining user comfort in classrooms.
+#
-•	Feedback from the users about class comfort level and then use it to improve the experience. #
+•	Feedback from the users about class comfort level and then use it to improve the experience.

 # The Methodology